Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 Possible requirements in case of disputes

-In any event, states may, in the event of disputes relating to a European patent, require, at the expense of the proprietor, a full translation of the patent in an official language of the country (A2 of the Protocol):
+In any event, states may, in the case of disputes relating to a European patent, require, at the expense of the proprietor, a full translation of the patent into an official language of the country (A2 of the protocol):

 • at the request of the alleged infringer;